semgrep/semgrep/perf/README.md

 Manual operation
 --

-Use the Makefile to run the benchmarks:
+Read and use the Makefile or call `./run-benchmarks` directly.
+The bare `make` command will use the local `semgrep` command and overall is safe to use.
 ```
 $ make
 ```